 Look forward to golden fields, wild flowers and green vineyards as you tour through typical Provencal landscapes, perfumed with pines and lavender.
-Cycling through the Rhone Valley, you’ll cruise alongside the river and sleep in a cosy cabin on a charming barge.
-The cycling is undemanding but choose an electric bike if you'd prefer to pedal at more a laidback pace.
+Cycling through the Rhone Valley, you’ll cruise alongside the river and sleep in your cabin on a charming barge.

 Explore the astounding Camargue region and see white horses and black bulls grazing in the fields and pink flamingos feeding by shimmering soda lakes – this protected natural landscape is a striking place to watch the crimson sunsets of Provence.
 Enter the medieval fortress cities and cycle to famous wine making villages before ending the tour in Avignon.

 This tour operates in reverse on alternate weeks from Provence to Camargue.